stoffelkopf/djavul/README.md

 ### 2017-12-21

-* Forward mouse and keyboard input from Djavul frontend to Diablo 1 game engine.
+* Forward mouse and keyboard input from Djavul frontend to Diablo 1 game engine (also referred to as the Djavul backend).

 ![Screenshot from 2017-12-21](https://github.com/sanctuary/graphics/blob/master/djavul/screenshot_2017-12-21.png)